joeBlinx/Mountain-API/docs/code/getting_started.rst

 The ``in`` declaration correspond to the ``out`` declaration of our vertex shader.A side that, it's a classic fragment shader.

-Ok, now we have glsl file, great...but Vulkan doesn't deal with glsl file, it deals with SPIR-V. Use ``glslangValidator``.
+Ok, now we have glsl file, great...but Vulkan doesn't deal with glsl file, it deals with SPIR=V. Use ``glslangValidator``.

 .. code-block:: shell

-    glslangValidator -V triangle.vert -o trianglevert.spv
+    glslangValidator =V triangle.vert =o trianglevert.spv
-    glslangValidator -V triangle.frag -o trianglefrag.spv
+    glslangValidator =V triangle.frag =o trianglefrag.spv

 After that we can create two ``mountain::shader``, one for ``vertex`` and one for ``fragment``, we store them in an arrays.